 Some may argue that human interaction is becoming more artificial through these means, but with the rise of virtual reality you can bet that there will be a lot more creative adaptations to the concept.

-So where do marketers like us come into the picture..?
-Well we can advertise within digitally hang outs.
-Especially on platforms that provide additional functions, such as the virtual shopping apps that are emerging.
-With experiential marketing trending and Millennials and Gen-Z’s craving to share, curate, and like each other’s experiences it creates a perfect avenue where marketers can infiltrate the space and creatively advertise.
-Think about it, people are naturally inclined to spend more time with friends, even over digital.
-This creates a perfect opportunity to market to a group of people that may share similar interests.
+So where do marketers like us come into the picture?
+Well, we can advertise within digital hangouts, especially on platforms that provide additional functions, such as the virtual shopping apps that are emerging.
+With experiential marketing trending and Millennials and Gen Z craving to share, curate and like each other’s experiences, digital hangouts create a perfect place where marketers can infiltrate the space and creatively advertise.
+Think about it: people are naturally inclined to spend more time with friends, even over digital.
+This creates an incredible opportunity to market to a group of people that may share similar interests.
 This also helps with the limited time we have available to market to a culture that’s always on-the-go.

-Earlier this year Facebook released a virtual hang out called, Facebook Spaces.
+Earlier this year Facebook, released a virtual hang out called Facebook Spaces*.
 The interesting platform allows users to interact as if they were together in person with a digital avatar using the Oculus VR headset.
 The platform allows people to watch videos together, take photos, draw and several other virtual activities.
-Although Facebook Spaces is still in its beta phases, we can bet that more applications like it will be debuting in 2018.
+Although Facebook Spaces is still in its beta phase, we can bet that more applications like it will be debuting soon.

 As our culture continues to fuse with technology, you can bet that our digital avatars will soon be boogying at a few cyber parties.
-The future of marketing sounds as crazy as the Twilight Zone, right?
-Well buckle your seat belts fellow marketers, things are getting a lot more interesting in 2018!
+The future of marketing sounds as crazy as The Twilight Zone, right?
+Well, buckle your seat belts fellow marketers; things are going to get a lot more interesting in 2018 and beyond!